thong-phn/dual-pruning-har/README.md

 wandb login
 ```

-For a non-interactive UCI five-stage run, set `WANDB_MODE=disabled`.
-This is preferable to passing `--wandb False` to that particular script, whose boolean option is legacy and does not parse the string `False` as expected.

 ## Dataset preparation

 Datasets are intentionally excluded from version control.
 Place them at the repository root using the following layouts; the scripts resolve these paths automatically.